akhilrajmailbox/helps/README.md

 username ALL=(ALL) NOPASSWD: ALL
 ```

+## ssh-passwordless-authetication
-## Setup SSH for Auto Login without a Password
+Setup SSH for Auto Login without a Password

 *On server*